 America's largest face mask manufacturer can't keep up with coronavirus demand

-Washington — As international markets are left gasping from the effects of the spreading coronavirus — with the Dow shedding another 879 points on Tuesday — one American business is struggling to keep pace with the skyrocketing demand for its products.
+Washington — As international markets are left gasping from the effects of the spreading coronavirus, one American business is struggling to keep pace with the skyrocketing demand for its products.

 "It's a madhouse," said Mike Bowen, executive vice president and partner of Prestige Ameritech, the nation's largest surgical mask manufacturer.
 "We are going as fast as we can."